Naugle History, Family Crest & Coats of Arms

 Medieval scribes and church officials spelt names simply the way they sounded, which explains the various name spelling variations of the name Naugle that were encountered when researching that surname.
 The many spelling variations included: Nagle, Nangle, Neagle, Naigle, Naegle, Naigel, Nagell, Nagele, Naegell, Naigel, Naigell, Nagale, Naigall, Nanegle, Nangel, Nangell, Nangale, Naingale, Naingel, Naingle, O'Nagel, O'Nagle, O'Naigle and many more.

-Another 123 words (9 lines of text) are included under the topic Early Naugle Notables in all our PDF Extended History products and printed products wherever possible.
+Another 61 words (4 lines of text) are included under the topic Early Naugle Notables in all our PDF Extended History products and printed products wherever possible.

 During the middle of the 19th century, Irish families often experienced extreme poverty and racial discrimination in their own homeland under English rule.
 Record numbers died of disease and starvation and many others, deciding against such a fate, boarded ships bound for North America.
 The largest influx of Irish settlers occurred with Great Potato Famine of the late 1840s.
 Unfortunately, many of those Irish that arrived in Canada or the United States still experienced economic and racial discrimination.
 Although often maligned, these Irish people were essential to the rapid development of these countries because they provided the cheap labor required for the many canals, roads, railways, and other projects required for strong national infrastructures.
 Eventually the Irish went on to make contributions in the less backbreaking and more intellectual arenas of commerce, education, and the arts.
 Research early immigration and passenger lists revealed many early immigrants bearing the name Naugle:

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.